RohanFardin/Song-Recommendation-System/README.md

  **Dataset Details**
-the main dataset is collected from kaggle.
+The main dataset is collected from kaggle.
 This dataset contain information as recent as 2022 scraped from Genius, a place where people can upload and annotate songs, poems and even books (but mostly songs).
 It builds upon the 5 Million Song Lyrics Dataset by using models to identify the native language of each entry. here is the given link - https://www.kaggle.com/datasets/carlosgdcj/genius-song-lyrics-with-language-information

-i chunked the files into 600K+ data. the dataset file and pickle file is given below - https://drive.google.com/drive/folders/1F2ohOJ8C9gn9ajW2CrG8pfEm1N-9_U9l?usp=sharing
+I chunked the files into 600K+ data. the dataset file and pickle file is given below - https://drive.google.com/drive/folders/1F2ohOJ8C9gn9ajW2CrG8pfEm1N-9_U9l?usp=sharing